BLOG

 The low-altitude economy is a newly emphasized strategic sector in China's 15th Five-Year Plan, covering drone technology for urban logistics, delivery, and passenger transport.
 The State Council's 2025–2027 vocational skills initiative explicitly includes the low-altitude economy as one of six priority training fronts, placing it alongside advanced manufacturing and the digital economy.
 This represents a fast-emerging sector with strong government backing and entirely new certification requirements for drone operations.

-Priority sub-skills include drone operations and piloting, urban air mobility systems, unmanned traffic management, drone maintenance and repair, aerial data analytics, and flight safety compliance.
-Organizations exploring this sector should start with a clear understanding of the management roles needed to build drone operations teams.
+Priority sub-skills include drone operations and piloting, urban air mobility systems, unmanned traffic management, drone maintenance and repair, and aerial data analytics.
+Organizations exploring this sector should start with a clear understanding of the technical and regulatory competencies required to build drone operations teams.

 Key Sub-skills